If you are in New Zealand, please click here.

 Note: Kosher meals are pre-packed and are only available for dinner in the Main Dining Room.
 Royal Caribbean International does not provide baby food.

 To accommodate special services or requirements such as dietary requirements, medical requirements, pier embarkation assistance, wheelchair use etc., Royal Caribbean International requires the information in writing 45 days prior to the sail date.
-However, Kosher meal requests must be supplied in writing 100 days prior to sail date for sailings in Australia/New Zealand and Asia; 90 days prior to the sail date for sailings in Europe and South America and 45 days prior for sailings in North America.
+However, Kosher meal requests must be supplied in writing 100 days prior to sail date for cruises in Australia/New Zealand and Asia; 90 days prior to the sail date for cruises in Europe and South America and 45 days prior for cruises in North America.
 Any dietary requirements caused by medical conditions must be provided to us at the time of booking.
 Please note that whilst we are able to take requests for specific dietary requirements and take note of food intolerances, this is confined to the Main Dining Room on each ship.
 We are unable to guarantee or accept responsibility that the food served in any other food establishment onboard our ships will be able to cater for specific dietary requirements and food intolerances.

 Other special requests